 Ways for Geropsychologists to Increase Desirability as a Job Candidate

-According to the National Institute on Aging, an estimated 5,000 full-time, doctoral-level geropsychologists will be needed by 2020 to accommodate the increasing healthcare demands of aging Baby Boomers.
+According to the American Geriatrics Society, America will need about 30,000 geriatricians by 2030 to accommodate the increasing healthcare demands of aging Baby Boomers.

 "There will not be enough geropsychologists trained to treat the increasing demand for psychological services.
 Any training… expertise in this area will open up possibilities.
 Be creative and think outside of the box.
 For example, providing services in the children realm for grandparents who are raising their grandchildren is an area one would not typically think of." – Tobi Abramson, Ph.D.

 To demonstrate being at the forefront of the industry, Novak suggests getting involved in professional conferences (attending and presenting papers), and continuing education – whether it's a master's degree, doctorate, or certificate program.
 Keeping up with policy changes on the local, state, and national level can also create a more desirable job candidate.

 Attributes that employers typically look for in a geropsychologist include:

 - A deep understanding of the biological, social, and psychological aspects of aging

 - Knowledge of mental health disorders, their causes, and the effects on aging

 - Understanding and compassion for the elderly –showing empathy for their struggles